 Rather than separate these into how each affects the various neurotransmitters that affect social anxiety.
 I’m listing them in alphabetical order.

 Please do the research on each nootropic before trying it.
-Especially if you are currently using prescription anti-anxiety drugs.
+Especially if you are currently using any prescription drugs.

 - Ashwagandha – This adaptogen has been used for millennia to relieve anxiety, fatigue, restore energy and boost concentration.
-Clinical studies have shown Ashwagandha to repair and even reverse damage caused in the brain caused by chronic anxiety and stress.
+Clinical studies have shown Ashwagandha can repair and even reverse damage caused in the brain caused by chronic anxiety and stress.
+Try KSM-66 300 mg once or twice per day

-- Folate – Vitamin B9 (folate) is used by your brain to make dopamine, norepinephrine and serotonin.
-Folate is involved in gene expression, amino acid synthesis, and myelin synthesis and repair.
+- Folate – Vitamin B9 (folate) is a cofactor in the synthesis of dopamine, norepinephrine and serotonin.
+Folate is also involved in gene expression, protein synthesis, and myelin synthesis and repair.
 It’s even involved in cerebral circulation.
 Powerful anti-anxiety treatment in this B-vitamin.
+Get a therapeutic dose of natural methyl-folate in: Life Extension BioActive B-Complex

-- Ginseng – Panax ginseng has been used as a memory booster, improves mood, lowers anxiety levels and boosts stamina and endurance.
+- Ginseng – Panax ginseng is used as a memory booster, improves mood, lowers anxiety levels and boosts stamina and endurance.

 - Kava – Kava is native to the South Pacific.
 And the islanders use kava for its sedative effects.
 Kava can help reduce anxiety and improve mood.
 Unlike benzodiazepines, kava does not impair cognitive function.
 In fact, studies show kava may boost cognitive function.

 - Lemon Balm – Lemon balm is used for its anti-anxiety effects.
-Rosmarinic acid, a compound found in lemon balm, inhibits the GABA transaminase enzyme.
+Rosmarinic acid, a compound found in lemon balm, inhibits the enzyme GABA transaminase.
 Which in turn helps maintain adequate levels of GABA in your brain.
 Resulting in a calming effect.
+I recommend: Zazzee Organic Lemon Balm extract (Amazon)

-- L-Theanine – L-Theanine naturally occurs in green and oolong tea.
-This amino acid is used as a nootropic for anxiety, learning, mood and focus.
-It works quickly in your brain to increase dopamine and serotonin.
+- L-Theanine – L-Theanine naturally occurs in green, black, and oolong tea.
+This amino acid is used as a nootropic for social anxiety, learning & memory, mood, and focus.
+It works quickly in your brain to support GABA, dopamine and serotonin.
+You’ll get an effective 100 mg dose of L-Theanine (as Suntheanine) in my favorite: Mind Lab Pro® v4.0

 - Rhodiola Rosea – Rhodiola activates AMPA receptors in your brain.
-Which decreases depression and stress-related mood swings, reduces fatigue, stimulates energy and alertness and boosts cognition.
+Which helps decrease depression and stress-related mood swings, reduces fatigue, stimulates energy and alertness and boosts cognition.
+Get Rhodiola Rosea extract in my favorite: Mind Lab Pro® v4.0

 - St. John’s wort – This plant has been traditionally used for mood disorders and wound healing.
-Today it’s used mostly as a treatment for anxiety, depression and stress.
-St. John’s wort works like prescription SSRI’s by preventing reuptake of serotonin in your brain.
+Today it’s used mostly as a treatment for social anxiety, depression and stress.
+St. John’s wort works by inhibiting the uptake of serotonin, dopamine, GABA, glutamate and norepinephrine.
 But please read the precautions for using this nootropic in the extended article.
+Try: Nature’s Way – Perika

 - Vitamin B12 – This B-vitamin plays a key role in the efficient conversion of carbohydrates to glucose – your cell’s source of fuel.
 It also helps your body convert fatty acids into energy.
-Supplementing with Vitamin B12 can help lower anxiety, and elevate alertness, cognition, energy, vision, elevate mood and relieve insomnia.
+Supplementing with Vitamin B12 (methylcobalamin) can help lower social anxiety, and elevate alertness, cognition, energy, vision, elevate mood and relieve insomnia.
 No more mood swings!
+Get a therapeutic dose of Vitamin B12 (methylcobalamin) in: Life Extension BioActive B-Complex

 Social Anxiety Eliminated